Logo

 Questionable:

-x? - 10% Revive Speed (can save missions but its hard to justify reserving the slot for something that only helps under rare circumstances)
+x? - 10% Revive Speed (can save missions but its hard to justify reserving the slot for something so situational, 10% is too low)

-x? - 15% Sprint Efficiency (some people love this, but I think its a waste of a slot, Zealot doesn't need it if you know the movement tech)
+x? - 15% Sprint Efficiency (some people love this - I think its a total waste, Zealot doesn't need it if you know the movement tech)

 x? - 12% Block Efficiency (see above)